On Saturday, April 3, 2021, Warner Bros. Pictures dropped the first trailer for a film that is sure to become the Summer Jam.

 The first goon appears to be LeBron's real-life teammate and buddy Anthony Davis as some sort of Birdman, judging by the brow and wingspan at 1:52.
 We briefly see Damian Lillard right after, but more on that in a second.

 Monstar Klay Thompson looks gorgeous as some sort of sinister Splash Brother at 1:56.
-He’s immediately followed by his opposite, some sort of Fireman, who we can only assume to be Kyrie Irving.
-This isn’t Kyrie’s first foray into basketball comedies.
-To be certain, I’m surprised Uncle Drew isn’t the fifth Monstar.
+He's immediately followed by his opposite, some sort of Fireman, also played by Klay.
+I'm surprised Uncle Drew isn't the fifth Monstar, and it's unclear if Kyrie Irving will make an appearance in the film.

 The first Space Jam was missing the talents of the Badass Women of Basketball.
 A New Legacy corrects that oversight by adding WBNA ballers alongside the NBA players.